zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 Here is a brief summary:

 * Some old processors don't have TSC registers.
-* The processor can change the frequency and affect old version of TSC.
+* The processor can change the frequency and affect the old version of TSC.
 * There are synchronization problems on multi-core systems.
 * Even if we have `Invariant TSC`, there are still synchronization problems on large multi-processor systems.
 * Some processors can execute `RDTSC` out of order.

 There is another detailed problems summary in MSDN: [Acquiring high-resolution time stamps, "TSC Register" section](https://msdn.microsoft.com/library/windows/desktop/dn553408.aspx#AppendixB).
-Also you can find a nice problems overview in this article: [Pitfalls of TSC usage](http://oliveryang.net/2015/09/pitfalls-of-TSC-usage/).
+Also, you can find a nice problems overview in this article: [Pitfalls of TSC usage](http://oliveryang.net/2015/09/pitfalls-of-TSC-usage/).

 Thus, TSC is not a good choice for time measurements in general case because you can't be sure in advance that it produces reliable measurements.
-Fortunately, modern operation systems provide nice API which allows to get the most reliable timestamps for current hardware.
+Fortunately, modern operation systems provide nice API which allows getting the most reliable timestamps for current hardware.

 ---